EternalBlue3/PurposeGames-Hack/README.md

 Python folder explanation:

 The "main.py" program utilizes requests to interact with purposegames.com in order to falsify scores.
-By using bs4 for web scraping, it can automatically find quizzes and calculates reasonable scores.
-Then it submits the manipulated scores in a human-looking manner.
-The delay is set to sixty seconds because that is roughly how long the PurposeGames backend takes to update the "Gameplay Details" page under a player's stats.
-The program requires two libraries: bs4 and requests.
+The program uses a myriad of different rules to appear human.
+The quizzes located in "quizzes.txt" were found with the program "Scraper.py."
+This program uses bs4 and requests to get information from the website, and threading to speed up to process.
+If you wish to use the program make sure to replace the cookies located in "PurposeGames.py" with your own.